azarita1966/download-photos-from-nasa/README.md

 ## Description of program telegram_bot.py

-The program will post photos in your channel one by one every 4 hours, unless you specify other time by inputing the number of seconds after python download_photos_from_nasa.py.
-When all pictures are posted, it will post them again, reshuffled.
+The program will post photos in your channel one by one every 4 hours, unless you specify other time by inputing the number of seconds
+The pictures are taken from a given directory.
+When all pictures are posted, the program will post them again, reshuffled.

 Run the program by typing in the Terminal:

-`python telegram_bot.py`
+`python telegram_bot.py 15000 '/spasex'`

 Images posted in a Telegram Channel: